 Flaxseed Pudding

-If you’re looking for more healthy breakfast and snack recipes like this one, be sure to check out my high protein overnight oats with 7 variations, and grab even more inspiration from my list of 100 vegetarian breakfast ideas!
+This flaxseed pudding came from that same inspiration.
+I needed something easy, packed with fiber and healthy fats, and naturally sweet so my little ones would love it too.
+If you’re looking for more healthy breakfast and snack recipes like this one, be sure to check out my high protein overnight oats with seven delicious variations.

 👩🏽🍳 Why I Absolutely Love This Recipe